Cash Management Agreement

-ACH transfers to your Account from a linked bank account with another institution (See section 3.7)**
+ACH transfers to your Account from a connected bank account with another institution (See Section 3.7)**

 ** You may transfer funds between your Account and another bank account.
-The linked bank account must be located within the United States.
+The connected bank account must be located in the United States.

 You understand and agree that, to initiate deposits via direct payments/ACH debit, you must comply with the ACH Origination Service security procedures described in Section 5.4 below.

 We do not accept deposits by mail, or cash, paper check, or foreign currency deposits: We are not liable for deposits of any kind that you mail to us, including if it is lost in transit, lost in the mail, or otherwise not received by us.
 Check deposits are only accepted via Mobile Deposit Services pursuant to Section 6 hereof.

 - Cash: We do not accept cash deposits.
 If you mail us a cash deposit, we will send the cash back to you.